AI Investors Have Opportunity to Lead C3.ai, Inc. Securities Fraud Lawsuit

 Shareholders with $50,000 losses or more are encouraged to contact the firm

-BENSALEM, Pa., April 28, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against C3.ai, Inc. ("C3.ai" or the "Company") (NYSE: AI).
+LOS ANGELES, April 29, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against C3.ai, Inc. ("C3.ai" or the "Company") (NYSE: AI).

 Class Period: December 9, 2020 – February 15, 2022